onecrayon/VPWebsiteTemplate/README.markdown

-# VoodooPad 5 website template
+# VoodooPad 5 website template, v1.0

 This is the template that I use to easily manage a static website using [VoodooPad 5](http://flyingmeat.com/voodoopad/).
 VoodooPad 5 is a good fit for your website if: